Ex-Gateshead manager Ben Clark hails Hartlepool United target as best midfielder in the league

-The 22-year-old scored three goals in 43 appearances in a breakthrough season at the Heed in 2018/19 where he was named as the club’s player of the season.
+The 22-year-old scored three goals in 43 appearances in a breakthrough season at the Heed in 2018/19, when he was named as the club’s Player of the Season.

 “From the games I saw last year, Tom was the best midfielder in the National League,” admitted the former Heed boss.

 “If it’s Hartlepool, they would be getting a fantastic player, a fantastic person and someone who is only going to go higher.

 “We only really scratched the surface with Tom because we could see there was still loads of room for improvement in him, even with how well he did for us.